-pygambit.gambit.MixedStrategyProfile.regret
+pygambit.gambit.MixedStrategyProfile.strategy_value

-MixedStrategyProfile.regret(strategy: Strategy | str) \rightarrow float | Rational strategy (Strategy or str) - The strategy to get the regret for.
+MixedStrategyProfile.strategy_value(strategy: Strategy | str) \rightarrow float | Rational strategy (Strategy or str) - The strategy to get the payoff for.
 If a string is passed, the strategy is determined by finding the strategy with that label, if any.